The Innocents (The Boys episode): Writing

 The episode introduces a new Supe called Mesmer, a parody of the Marvel character Professor X, and was created exclusively for the television series, rather than being based on a Supe from the comics.
 The writers wanted to portray how many successful child actors lose popularity in adulthood and fail to capture their early success.
 The episode portrays this in part through meta parody by casting Haley Joel Osment, a former popular child actor who failed to repeat this success as an adult.
 The episode also parodies the television series Law and Order with a fictional show within the series in which Mesmer stars.

-The series makes a major change from the comics with the character of Female.
+The series makes a major change from the comics with the character of the Female.
 While the character's powers, muteness and relationship with Frenchie remain intact for the television adaptation, her backstory and origins are changed for the show.
 In the comics, she gets her powers as a baby after accidentally consuming Compound-V and becomes a killing machine who works part-time as a mafia assassin.
 Kripke and the writers considered that the character in the comics had no real motivation or development, and decided to change her backstory to humanize her and make her more sympathetic while also giving her stronger motivation for her actions.
 Another change is that while she does not have name in the comics, only being known as the "Female of the Species", her television counterpart is named Kimiko.

 Casting

-The episode's main cast includes Karl Urban as Billy Butcher, Jack Quaid as Hughie Campbell, Antony Starr as John Gillman / Homelander, Erin Moriarty as Annie January / Starlight, Dominique McElligott as Maggie Shaw / Queen Maeve, Jessie T. Usher as Reggie Franklin / A-Train, Laz Alonso as Marvin T. Milk / Mother's Milk (M.M.), Chace Crawford as Kevin Kohler / The Deep, Tomer Capone as Serge / Frenchie, Karen Fukuhara as Kimiko Miyashiro / The Female, Nathan Mitchell as Black Noir, and Elisabeth Shue as Madelyn Stillwell.
+The episode's main cast includes Karl Urban as Billy Butcher, Jack Quaid as Hughie Campbell, Antony Starr as John Gillman / Homelander, Erin Moriarty as Annie January / Starlight, Dominique McElligott as Maggie Shaw / Queen Maeve, Jessie T. Usher as Reggie Franklin / A-Train, Laz Alonso as Marvin T. Milk / Mother's Milk (M.M.), Chace Crawford as Kevin Kohler / The Deep, Tomer Capone as Serge Les Saintes / Frenchie, Karen Fukuhara as Kimiko Miyashiro / The Female, Nathan Mitchell as Earving / Black Noir, and Elisabeth Shue as Madelyn Stillwell.
 Also starring are Haley Joel Osment as Mesmer, Jennifer Esposito as Susan Reynor, Billy Zane as Himself, Malcolm Barrett as Seth Reed, Jackie Tohn as Courtenay, Anna Khaja as Lydia Parker, Colby Minifie as Ashley Barret, Christian Keyes as Nathan Franklin, Nicola Correia-Damude as Elena, Da'Vinci as Anthony, Tara Reid as Herself, Jess Salgueiro as Robin, and John Doman as Jonah Vogelbaum.
 Seth Rogen and Tara Reid appear in cameo's as themselves.